-Surgery is sometimes recommended, usually by ear, nose, and throat specialists, for severe obstructive sleep apnea.
+Surgery is sometimes recommended, usually by ear, nose, and throat specialists, for severe OSA in adults.
 A patient should be sure to seek a second opinion from a specialist in sleep disorders.
 Few randomized clinical trials, the gold standard of medical research, have been conducted to verify the long-term efficacy of sleep apnea surgery.

-The Procedure.
 Surgery known as uvulopalatopharyngoplasty (UPPP) removes soft tissue on the back of the throat.
 Such tissue includes all or part of the uvula (the soft flap of tissue that hangs down at the back of the mouth) and parts of the soft palate and the throat tissue behind it.
 If tonsils and adenoids are present, they are removed.
 The surgery typically requires a stay in the hospital.

-There is limited evidence as to the effectiveness of UPPP.
-Studies suggest that success rates for sleep apnea surgery are rarely higher than 65% and often deteriorate with time, averaging about 50% or less over the long term.
 Few studies have been conducted on which patients make the best candidates.
 Some studies suggest that surgery is best suited for patients with abnormalities in the soft palate.
 Results are poor if the problems involve other areas or the full palate.
 In such cases, CPAP is superior and should always be tried first.
 Many or most patients with moderate or severe sleep apnea will likely still require CPAP treatment after surgery.

 UPPP is among the most painful treatments for sleep apnea, and recovery takes several weeks.
 The procedure also has a number of potentially serious complications including: